Getting Started

 ports and give them the default functionality (which is what we want in this case): enable=1; load=0;

-Create a schematic like the one below:
+Edit the previous design to create a schematic like the one below:

 As soon as you connect everything correctly, You can simulate your design.
 Click on Simulations